hgrecco/pint/docs/performance.rst

     >>> import pint
     >>> ureg = pint.UnitRegistry(cache_folder="/my/cache/folder")  # doctest: +SKIP

-If you want to use the default
+If you want to use the default cache folder provided by the OS, use **:auto:**

 .. code-block:: python

     >>> import pint
     >>> ureg = pint.UnitRegistry(cache_folder=":auto:")  # doctest: +SKIP

+Pint use an included version of appdirs_ to obtain the correct folder, for example in macOS is `/Users/<username>/Library/Caches/pint`

 In any case, you can check the location of the cache folder.